nyuad-corebio/guru/README.md

 OAUTH_TOKEN_SECRET=<token_secret>
 ```

 Update the ownership of the directory.
-For eg:- we run Airflow as UID - 50000
+(For eg:- we run Airflow as UID - 50000).
 ``` bash
 chown -R 50000  ./guru
 ```